tcltk/tcl/doc/markdown/http.md

 : This value, set by **::http::geturl**, describes the stage that the transaction has reached.
 Values, in order of the transaction lifecycle, are: "created", "connecting", "header", "body", and "complete".
 The other [dict] keys will not be available until the value of **stage** is "body" or "complete".
 The key **currentSize** has its final value only when **stage** is "complete".

 **status**
 : This value, set by **::http::geturl**, is "ok" for a successful transaction; "eof", "error", "timeout", or "reset" for an unsuccessful transaction; or "" if the transaction is still in progress.
 The value is the same as that returned by command **::http::status**.
-The meaning of these values is described in the section **ERRORS** (above).
+The meaning of these values is described in the section [Errors] (above).

 **responseCode**
 : The "HTTP status code" sent by the server in the first line (the "status line") of the response.
 If the value cannot be extracted from the status line, the full status line is returned.